Liz Lerman: The Atlas of Creative Tools

 The Atlas of Creative Tools is Liz Lerman's lifelong goal to collect experiential tools that she has developed from decades of choreographic and community practice.
 Beyond dance applications, these tools are in use by theater makers, visual artists, rabbis, youth workers, experimental physicists, dialogue facilitators, molecular biologists, social workers, orchestra musicians, and writing teachers.
 Current variations of the Atlas of Creative Tools include a course taught at Arizona State University and a partnership with the Principled Innovation program.

-Lerman and her team continue to work on a big and deep online interface for the Atlas of Creative Tools in order to create a better, more interesting realm of learning and discovery.
+Lerman and her team continue to work on an online interface for the Atlas of Creative Tools in order to create a better, more interesting realm of learning and discovery.
 Future goals for "The Atlas" include a platform that is spacious enough to host numerous 'neighborhoods' of other artists' creative tools to supplement Lerman's original toolbox.
 Users will be able to interact with dozens of tools, and receive instruction in their use as they desire.
 Resources will include creative techniques, origin stories, essays with adjacent theories, examples of their applications, and an extensive glossary.